abhmishr1/HIP/docs/understand/programming_model.rst

 Cooperative groups thread model
 -------------------------------

-The Cooperative Groups API introduces new APIs to launch, group, subdivide, synchronize and identify threads, as well as some predefined group-collective algorithms, but most importantly a matching threading model to think in terms of.
+The Cooperative groups API introduces new APIs to launch, group, subdivide, synchronize and identify threads, as well as some predefined group-collective algorithms, but most importantly a matching threading model to think in terms of.
 It relaxes some restrictions of the :ref:`inherent_thread_model` imposed by the strict 1:1 mapping of architectural details to the programming model.
-Cooperative Groups let you define your own set of thread groups which may fit  your user-cases better than the defaults defined by the hardware.
+Cooperative groups let you define your own set of thread groups which may fit  your user-cases better than the defaults defined by the hardware.

 .. note::
   The implicit groups defined by kernel launch parameters are still available when working with cooperative groups.

-For further information, see `Cooperative Groups <../how-to/cooperative_groups>`_.
+For further information, see :doc:`Cooperative groups how-to <./how-to/cooperative_groups>`.

 Memory model
 ============

 The hierarchy of threads introduced by :ref:`inherent_thread_model` is induced by the memory subsystem of GPUs. :numref:`memory_hierarchy` summarizes that memory namespaces and how they relate to the various levels of the threading model.

 .. _memory_hierarchy: